ggerganov/llama.cpp/docs/build.md

 - Using manual oneAPI installation:
   By default, `GGML_BLAS_VENDOR` is set to `Generic`, so if you already sourced intel environment script and assign `-DGGML_BLAS=ON` in cmake, the mkl version of Blas will automatically been selected.
 Otherwise please install oneAPI and follow the below steps:
     ```bash
-    source /opt/intel/oneapi/setvars.sh # You can skip this step if  in oneapi-basekit docker image, only required for manual installation
+    source /opt/intel/oneapi/setvars.sh # You can skip this step if  in oneapi-basekit container image, only required for manual installation
     cmake -B build -DGGML_BLAS=ON -DGGML_BLAS_VENDOR=Intel10_64lp -DCMAKE_C_COMPILER=icx -DCMAKE_CXX_COMPILER=icpx -DGGML_NATIVE=ON
     cmake --build build --config Release
     ```

-- Using oneAPI docker image:
+- Using oneAPI container image:
-  If you do not want to source the environment vars and install oneAPI manually, you can also build the code using intel docker container: [oneAPI-basekit](https://hub.docker.com/r/intel/oneapi-basekit).
+  If you do not want to source the environment vars and install oneAPI manually, you can also build the code using intel container: [oneAPI-basekit](https://hub.docker.com/r/intel/oneapi-basekit).
 Then, you can use the commands given above.

 Check [Optimizing and Running LLaMA2 on Intel® CPU](https://www.intel.com/content/www/us/en/content-details/791610/optimizing-and-running-llama2-on-intel-cpu.html) for more information.